Beyond Memorization: Assessing Semantic Generalization in Large Language Models Using Phrasal Constructions: Construction Grammars

-CxG has particular explanatory power with respect to phrasal constructions, such as the \textsc{resultative} construction: ``The jackhammer pounded us deaf.''
+CxG has particular explanatory power with respect to phrasal Cxns, such as the \textsc{resultative} Cxn: ``The jackhammer pounded us deaf.''
 Generative linguistic theories (e.g., \citet{chomsky2014minimalist}) would generally analyze a transitive sentence with one verbal head (``pounded'') that licenses the arguments of the sentence. ``Pounded'' generally licenses an agent subject (here, ``jackhammer'') and potentially a patient direct object.
 Generative approaches argue that this information about the verb is memorized and stored in the lexicon, while combinatory rules of how to put lexical items together are stored in a separate syntax module of language processing.
 However, unless a special grammatical rule or sense of the verb is postulated, there is nothing to explain why ``us'' is not the thing pounded here, or what licenses the adjective ``deaf.''
 Nonetheless, native speakers have no problem recognizing the special formal and semantic properties of this Cxn, namely that it entails a pounding event that causes a change in state of ``us'' resulting in the state of ``deaf.''

-In contrast to Generative linguistic theories (e.g., \citet{chomsky2014minimalist}), CxG posits that speakers acquire and store constructions, which notably account for not only the semantic properties of the unit but also the formal syntactic properties.
-Constructions at all levels of language are learned through language usage; thus, in lieu of grammatical rules accounting for the grammaticality of a particular structure, frequency plays an important role in what `sounds right' or is grammatical to a speaker.
-In the CxG account, speakers acquire single-word constructions that they are frequently exposed to (e.g., ``milk''), but then generalize from that to recognize how an acquired holophrastic Cxn falls into slots of larger, more complex constructions (e.g., ``want milk,'' ``baby want milk,'' ``want up,'' ``I want to go'').
-In this process of generalization, speakers build up a taxonomically organized set of the related constructions of their language, or a \textit{constructicon}.
-Speakers use domain-general cognitive processes to incrementally generalize over such frequent constructions to novel usages, arriving at the ability to interpret even rare and previously unseen instances of a Cxn.
+In contrast to Generative linguistic theories (e.g., \citet{chomsky2014minimalist}), CxG posits that speakers acquire and store Cxns, which notably account for not only the semantic properties of the unit but also the formal syntactic properties.
+Cxns at all levels of language are learned through language usage; thus, in lieu of grammatical rules accounting for the grammaticality of a particular structure, frequency plays an important role in what `sounds right' or is grammatical to a speaker.
+In the CxG account, speakers acquire single-word Cxns that they are frequently exposed to (e.g., ``milk''), but then generalize from that to recognize how an acquired holophrastic Cxn falls into slots of larger, more complex Cxns (e.g., ``want milk,'' ``baby want milk,'' ``want up,'' ``I want to go'').
+In this process of generalization, speakers build up a taxonomically organized set of the related Cxns of their language, or a \textit{constructicon}.
+Speakers use domain-general cognitive processes to incrementally generalize over such frequent Cxns to novel usages, arriving at the ability to interpret even rare and previously unseen instances of a Cxn.